 More specifically, landfills of lower technology standards, had to pay tax based on waste type and additionally surcharges.
-On the other hand, the landfill sites meeting the requirements in terms of both the Landfill Ordinance and technology were taxed only on the basis of waste type [27].
+On the other hand, the landfill sites meeting the requirements in terms of both the Landfill Ordinance and technology were taxed only based on waste type [27].

-7.2.2.1 Drivers and barriers of the instrument in Austria
+9.2.2.1.
+Drivers and barriers of the instrument in Austria

 The main motivation and consequently the legal basis for the landfill tax enforcement in 1989 was to clean up the contaminated landfill sites.
 Specific problems due to the contamination of high-profile landfills triggered the Clean Up of Contamination Act.
-This Act recognized the need for funding to clean up these sites, a fact that lead to landfill tax introduction.
+This Act recognized the need for funding to clean up these sites, a fact that led to landfill tax introduction.
 Amendments after 1996, aimed to prevent future problems caused by landfill sites and had as a target to reduce greenhouse gas emissions (GHGs), and to encourage waste pre-treatment [31].
 However, the main role of landfill tax was to provide a revenue raising mechanism.
 The landfill tax did not encounter significant opposition, as it was introduced at such a low rate.

-7.2.2.2 The effect of landfill tax and bans in Austria
+9.2.2.2.
+The effect of landfill tax and bans in Austria

 More than 60% of waste produced in Austria was disposed in landfills before 1989, when the landfill tax was introduced.
 On 2009, five years after full implementation of the ban for waste containing more than 5% TOC, this percentage was decreased to 10%.
 The decrease of waste disposed in landfills, took place simultaneously with the significant increase of the proportion incinerated.
 Landfill tax increased quantities of waste used for composting/digestion, recycling, and incineration.
 However, it is difficult to estimate the contribution of each implemented measure to the decrease of waste disposed in landfills.
 This problem seems to become more complicated if the large number of different policies and regulations which influence the Austrian waste management are considered.
-Nevertheless, the final result was that source separation of different streams, and separate collection and processing of them, significantly decrease the fraction of waste ending up in landfills [32].
+Nevertheless, the result was that source separation of different streams, and separate collection and processing of them, significantly decrease the fraction of waste ending up in landfills [32].

-7.2.2.3 Transferability of the Austrian experience to saline wastewater management bodies or wastewater treatment plants (WWTP) could prevent industry operators from this type of wastewater management.
+9.2.2.3.
+Transferability of the Austrian experience to saline wastewater management

+The Austrian case is an interesting example on how the combination of economic instruments such as landfill tax and strict limits such as landfill ban could lead to great results in the effort of environmental and human health protection.
+This principle could be also transferred to wastewater.
+A tax on wastewater disposal in surface water bodies or wastewater treatment plants (WWTP) could prevent industry operators from this type of wastewater management.
 The income from this tax could be used to fund new wastewater treatment installations (initial capital cost) in industries.
 Perhaps, this tax will become more effective if it is combined with a set of limits on the quantity and the quality of wastewater, and characteristics of disposal areas.
 The perspective of clean water and material recovery should be also taken into consideration as an additional revenue for industries and must be presented as an additional motive.
 Exploitation of recovered materials could cover the operational cost of such installations.